Lucktive/superstore/README.md

 # superstore
-This is a SQL  and R flexdashboard project.
+This is a SQL project.
+The datasets are downloaded from Kaggle.
+Data Wrangling and Data Analysis are done in BigQuery.
+Dashboard is created using R flexdashboard